 Visitors with dementia

-Every second Tuesday in the month we organize a free themed tour for visitors with dementia and their loved ones.
+We organize private tours for visitors with dementia and their loved ones.
 The participants share stories, memories, associations and ideas and breathe life into the objects in the museum.
 Each tour has a different theme.
 For comfort and convenience, all participants are given a light folding stool to take on the tour.

 If you cannot move through the museum independently, you can bring a companion.
-This can be entered for free.
-However, your companion needs a (free) entrance ticket and start time.
-The start time must be reserved in advance..
+Your companion can enter for free.
+However, they need a (free) entrance ticket and start time.
+The start time must be reserved in advance.
 Indicate ‘I already have a ticket/voucher' as the ticket option.
 The ticket can be picked up at the box office.

 Lifts on all floors